 - Animal League.org

 - ASPCA Low Cost Spay/Neuter Program

-Have you had your pet spayed or neutered?
+Have you thought about having your pet fixed yet?
+Is your pet already spayed or neutered?
 How was the experience?
 Comment and share your experience below.